sofiayem/rtd-doc-tests/docs/source/basics.rst

 * At the third layer are :ref:`clouds <fed_of_clouds>` and :ref:`domains <domains>`.
 Cloud infrastructure can be public and offered by governments or even communities as a public good (crowd-sourced computational resources) and domains serve as governance tools.
 * At the bottom layer are providers of :ref:`hardware capacities <globulas>` organized into national and/or industrial compute & storage resources.

-Insolar focuses its research & development in the three bottom layers making the top one easy to use for enterprises wishing to integrate with the Insolar's blockchain.
+Insolar focuses its research & development in the three bottom layers making the top one easy to use for enterprises wishing to integrate with the Insolar blockchain.

 To achieve scalability and transparency from the ground up, Insolar introduces several design aspects to its bottom layer.
-To understand them, let's dive in the complexities of decentralization.
+To understand the aspects, let's dive in the complexities of decentralization.

 .. _centralization_vs_decentralization: